AdamBoley/Fleet-Command/README.md

 # Scope

-The scope of this project is to create a text-based game that is run in the terminal.
-Players will be given information via the terminal and then presented with choices about how to proceed.
-They are then prompted to respond to these choices via key-presses.
+The scope of this project is to create a text-based naval battle simular game that is run in the terminal.
+Players will be given information via the terminal and then presented with decisions about how to proceed.
+They are then prompted to respond to these decisions via key-presses.
 These decisions are then handled buy the code and the results displayed the user.

 # Audience